The local-first network scanner

 Talk to us

 We read every message and usually reply within a working day.
-For technical bugs the in-app Help → Send feedback dialog ships extra context automatically.
-Otherwise, this form:
+For technical bugs, Help → Send feedback inside the app attaches useful context automatically.
+For everything else, use the form below.

 Or email [email protected] directly.